Small changes now can make a big difference to your retirement

 Are you contributing enough?

 The more you contribute towards your savings now, the better off you'll be when you retire.
 The minimum contribution you can make to KiwiSaver is 3% of your salary, which your employer will match.
 But that doesn't mean you can't choose a higher rate if you want to.

 In the table below, you can see what could happen to your KiwiSaver balance when you contribute at a higher rate.
 These calculations are for a 25-year-old with a starting salary of $45,000 contributing to an Aggressive Fund, with employer contributions of 3% and the maximum annual government contribution, assuming salary increases at 3.5% per annum.
 As you can see, putting aside a little bit extra from each pay packet can make a big difference when you get to your 65th birthday.

 The return you make on your investment is subject to tax, and the amount of tax you pay depends on your prescribed investor rate (PIR).
 If you haven't let us know which PIR should apply, you will be taxed at the highest level of 28%.

 If you're unsure about your PIR or wish to change it, you can find out more here.

 Did you know the Government will contribute to your KiwiSaver account, as long as you meet the relevant eligibility requirements?

 If you have a KiwiSaver account and you're aged between 18 and 65, then the Government will put in 50 cents for every dollar you contribute up to $521.43 each year.

 To find out more about how to get the retirement you want, you should get customised financial advice.
 Our advisers aren't paid a commission and, as a Member, you don't have to pay for their advice.
-To arrange a meeting with a MAS adviser, complete this form and we'll be in touch.
+To arrange a meeting with a MAS adviser, simply contact us and we'll be in touch.